Bag Exterior fabrics

 Synthetic leather is also called Faux leather – it is actually Polyurethane (PU) with the look of original leather.
 It is so much more inexpensive than leather.
 Faux leather is water resistant and easy to maintain.

-Rexine is a common generic term used to describe synthetic leather – though Rexine is a trademarked name of the artificial leather produced by a UK company called Rexine Ltd.
+Rexine is a common generic term used to describe synthetic leather – though Rexine is a trademarked name of the artificial leather produced by a UK company called Rexine Ltd. You can learn more about Faux leather here.

 Synthetic suede looks just like the original suede and is more expensive than synthetic leather.
 Microsuede is a microfiber fabric which looks just like suede but can be washed.